EDS-Bioinformatics-Laboratory/ansible/README.md

 sudo ansible-playbook -i hosts -v Vscode.yml    #OPTIONAL
 ```

+_This installed:_
+- Visual Studio Code

 _Notes:_
 - VScode can run from the commandline: ``code &``

+- It still does not fully function.
+In particular the extension synchronization and copilot.
+I am working on this.

 - It will ask you to choose a password for new keyring